Gluten Free Shrimp Scampi

 This post contains affiliate links.

 I used a 4-quart nonstick sauté pan for this one dish meal.
-It was a gift (thank you Santa), but you can get one here!
+It was a gift (thank you Santa), but here’s one like it!

 4 Servings